Updated April 17, 2018

-We all want to protect the planet for the next generation, and with a 31 percent cut being proposed to the Environmental Protection Agency’s budget, there’s never been a more important time to dedicate yourself to environmental causes.
+We all want to protect the planet for the next generation, and there’s never been a more important time to dedicate yourself to environmental causes.
 In honor of Earth Day (April 22), here’s a look at some of Chicagoland’s best eco-friendly charities.

 In 2016 Chicago was named the No. 1 bicycling city in America by Bicycling magazine.
 That’s thanks in large part to the efforts of the Active Transportation Alliance (ATA).
 Its 7,000 members work hard to promote biking, walking and public transit in the Chicago area.
 They push for walkable communities and safer biking, and fight for funding to keep public transit affordable while improving and expanding service.

 “We take credit, in part, for tripling the number of people biking in Chicago since 2000,” says Ted Villaire, ATA’s communications director.
 “Early on, we asked the city of Chicago to launch a bike sharing service in Chicago.
 Now, with more than 580 stations and 5,800 bikes available in the city, Evanston and Oak Park, Divvy has provided more than 10 million rides and has become the second largest bike-share system in the United States.”